cloudfoundry/service-fabrik-broker/inter-operator/architecture/basic.md

   - action: clusterSelector
     type: gotemplate
     content: |
-      {{- $organizationGuid := "" }}
+      {{- $planId := "" }}
-      {{- with .instance.spec.organizationGuid }} {{ $organizationGuid = . }} {{ end }}
+      {{- with .instance.spec.planId }} {{ $planId = . }} {{ end }}
-      organization={{ $organizationGuid }}
+      plan={{ $planId }}
 ```

-In the above template, when evaluated, gives a label selector string which looks like `organization=<ord-id>`.
-If there are any cluster which are meant for scheduling instances from a specific organization, then that appropriate label can be applied on that `SFCluster` and this scheduler will ensure all such instances are scheduled in that cluster.
+In the above template, when evaluated, gives a label selector string which looks like `plan=<plan-id-1>`.
+If there are any cluster which are meant for scheduling instances from a specific plan, then that appropriate label can be applied on that `SFCluster` and this scheduler will ensure all such instances are scheduled in that cluster.
+Continuing this example, other plans can have a template evaluating to `plan!=<plan-id-1>`, which will ensure that other clusters are used for those plans.
 Similar to the example above, label selectors can be written using go template for specific scheduling criteria.

 ### Provisioner
 Provisioner was also already introduced earlier, please read about it in the earlier section [here](#service-fabrik-inter-operator-provisioner).
 In the multi-cluster setup, provisioners are deployed across multiple clusters by interoperator automatically.
 More details can be found in the [deployment flow](#deployment-flow) section.